oskariorg/oskari-docs/md/documentation/features/thematicmaps/config.md

 Uses config:

     {
-        "regionType" : "municipality"
+        "regionType" : "kunta"
     }

-The Sotkanet data includes hints to indicate that the data is for municipalities or larger areas.
-The value of regionType should match this hint.
-For example statistics for municipality might have a region type hint of "kunta" in the stats data.
-When linking a layer that has municipalities as regions the config should have regionType "kunta".
-This helps the functionality to filter out layers that don't have data for given regionset off from the user interface.
+The value of "regionType" should match the "category" value  (like "kunta") in SotkaNET regions response.
+It's used to filter out indicators that the service has, but which don't have a regionset in the Oskari instance and as such can't be visualized in Oskari.
+SotkaNet data responses include data for all the regionsets and the same config is used to filter the data before it's passed to the frontend in Oskari.

 # Known issues